-Inside, leading creatives reveal the biggest lessons they've learned, and the issue is bursting with tips, tricks and expert advice for becoming a better designer or illustrator – a tiny taster of which you'll find here...
+We've asked leading creatives to reveal the biggest lessons they've learned, and to pass on some tips, tricks and expert advice for becoming a better designer or illustrator.

 01. Find solutions in problems